lee0c/lee0c.github.io/_posts/2023-10-17-double-bill-pocket-bifold.md

 category: available
 image:
     name: double-bill-pocket-bifold.jpg
-    alt: "A hand holds a bifold wallet open, showing the layer of goatskin that bisects the bill pocket to split it into two pockets."
+    alt: "A 3-picture collage showing a hand-stitched leather wallet in plum and light natural leather, with a double bill pocket."
 tags:
     - leather
 ---